susanBuck/notes/04_PHP/02_Syntax.md

 * PHP code is written in a text file that is saved with a `.php` extension.
 * `.php` files can process both HTML code and PHP code.
 * PHP code is always surrounded by a start PHP tag `<?php` and an end PHP tag `?>`.
-* Every command in PHP should end with a semi-colon.
+* Every command ends with a semi-colon.